ianmurfinxyz/space_invaders/README.md

   <img src="img/splash.gif" alt="splash screen and menu"/>
 </p>

 The goal of this project is to make an authentic clone of the original 1979 game complete with all features and a gameplay feel which is almost an exact match.
-The idea is to make a full clone which playable on a modern linux desktop.
+The idea is to make a full clone which is playable on a modern linux desktop.

 ## Project State